Maximum a posteriori testing in statistical inverse problems: Performance of MAP test under spectral source condition

 for the power of $\Psimap$ for every $\xi > 0$ and any $\udag \in \X_K$. \end{proof}

 The lower bound \eqref{eq:power_xi} guarantees a nontrivial power for any $\udag \in \X_K$ whose normalized feature size $\dualpair{\udag,\phi}_\X/\norm{\phi}_\X$ exceeds $\xi/(\nu + 1)$ and maximizes \eqref{eq:power_a_priori} if the normalized feature size is equal to $\xi$.
-Note, moreover, that it is independent of the choice of $\mu$.
-Now, $\xi$ can be used to calibrate the detection threshold of the test.
+Note that the optimal choice of $\gamma$ for a given $\xi$ is proportional to $\sigma$.
+Note, moreover, that the resulting lower bound is independent of the choice of $\mu$.
+On the one hand, \cref{bound_power_xi} provides an oracle lower bound for the power of $\Phimap$ with the choie $\xi = \dualpair{\udag,\phi}_\X/\norm{\phi}_\X$.
+On the other hand, $\xi$ can be used to calibrate the detection threshold of the test.
 Due to the source condition, we know that